pingcap/blog/2017-07-11-tidbinternal2.md

     <a href="https://share.hsforms.com/1e2W03wLJQQKPd1d9rCbj_Q2npzm" onclick="trackViews('TiDB Internal (II) - Computing', 'subscribe-blog-btn-middle')"><button>Subscribe to Blog</button></a>
 </div>

-Now we take the previous requirements and TiDB’s mapping solution into consideration and verify the feasibility of the solution.
+Now we take the previous requirements and TiDB's mapping solution into consideration and verify the feasibility of the solution.

 1. Firstly, we transform Row and Index data into Key-Value data through the mapping solution and make sure that each row and each piece of index data has a unique Key.
 2. Secondly, we can easily create the corresponding Key of some row or some piece of index by using this mapping solution as it is good for both Point query and Range query.
 3. Lastly, when ensuring some Constraints in the table, we can create and check the existence of a certain Key to determine whether the corresponding Constraint has been satisfied.

-Up to now, we’ve already covered how to map Table onto Key-Value.
+Up to now, we've already covered how to map Table onto Key-Value.
 Here is one more case with the same table structure.
 Assume that the table has three rows of data:

 ```
 1, "TiDB", "SQL Layer", 10